Giacomo Faticanti

-Giacomo Faticanti (born 31 July 2004) is an Italian professional footballer who plays as a midfielder for club Juventus Next Gen, on loan from Lecce.
+Giacomo Faticanti (born 31 July 2004) is an Italian professional footballer who plays as a midfielder for club Avellino, on loan from Juventus.
+He also plays for the Italy national team.

-In 2021, he was included in The Guardian's yearly list of the 60 best talents born in 2004 in world football.
+In 2021, Faticanti was included in The Guardian's yearly list of the 60 best talents born in 2004 in world football.

 Club career

 Roma

-Born and raised in Sora, Faticanti started playing football at local club Atletico Sora, before joining the academy of Frosinone, and then moving to AS Roma's youth sector in 2018.
+Born and raised in Sora, Faticanti started playing football at local club Atletico Sora, before joining the academy of Frosinone, and then moving to Roma's youth sector in 2018.

 Here, he won both the under-15 and under-17 national titles, respectively, in 2019 and 2021.
-Having already started featuring for the under-19 team in 2021, the midfielder became a regular starter of the squad throughout the 2021-22 season.
+Having already started featuring for the under-19 team in 2021, the midfielder became a regular starter of the squad throughout the 2021–22 season.

 In the summer of 2022, Faticanti began training with the first team, under manager José Mourinho, during their pre-season.
 In August of the same year, he signed a contract extension with the club until 2026, before making his first bench appearances for Roma's senior team.

 On 27 October 2022, Faticanti made his professional debut, coming on as a substitute for Cristian Volpato in the 78th minute of the UEFA Europa League match against HJK, which ended in a 2–1 win for his side.
 In April 2023, he was part of Roma's under-19 squad that won the Coppa Italia Primavera.